5 Reasons To Declutter NOW

 It’s easy to fall into the thought process that certain areas of our lives don’t affect other areas.
 We go about our days, often playing out a string of subconscious habits without stopping to think if there’s a better way.
 Or we’ve become so accustomed to the norm that we think there’s no point in trying to change it.

 Imagine someone who’s worn the same shoe style their entire life.
-Over time they’ve developed back pain, then hip pain.
+Over time, they’ve developed back pain, then hip pain.
 Now, they have trouble tilting their neck.
-The pain makes it hard to sleep and the lack of sleep puts them in a bad mood.
+The pain makes it hard to see,p and the lack of sleep puts them in a bad mood.

-All they’d need to do to start living more enjoyably is get a better pair of shoes but these are their shoes.
-They’ve always worn them and possibly don’t even realize that the shoes are the culprit.
+To start living more enjoyably, they’d need to get a better pair of shoes, but these are their shoes.
+They’ve always worn them and possibly don’t even realize that they are the culprits.

 The clutter in your home is not a benign part of your life.
 It’s something you interact with every day, multiple times a day.
-Habits people have in regards to their clutter may have been learned from parents, and partners; maybe you created them to cope or adjust.
+Habits people have regarding their clutter may have been learned from parents and partners; maybe you created them to cope or adjust.

 No matter the case, the snowball effect will begin to take place before you know it, and then it can feel daunting to turn back.